Free Offers for Children in Vienna

 - Free for all on the 1st Sunday of every month: Wien Museum Karlsplatz, Roman Museum, Collection of Clocks and Watches, Wien Museum Hermesvilla in the Lainz Game Reserve and the Museum of Military History

 A great tip for hot summer days is a visit to the 21 kilometer long Danube Island, the favorite recreation area of the Viennese.
-Cycling, skating, beach volleyball, bathing - or simply treating yourself to a break from sightseeing with a picnic - a trip to the Danube Island is always worthwhile.
+Highlights here are cycling, skating, beach volleyball, bathing – or treating yourself to a picnic as a rest from the sightseeing tour.
 The nearby Old Danube also offers several natural bathing sites for a dip in the water to cool off.

 An outing to the Lainz Game Reserve, the former hunting grounds of the imperial house in western Vienna, is a great nature experience for the entire family.

 An excursion to the Hirschstetten Botanical Gardens is also worthwhile: a 900 meter-long maze in the shape of a butterfly excites visitors, as does a willow tunnel, a witch's garden and an animal enclosure.
-Exotic animals and plants await you in the Palm House.
+Exotic animals and plants thrive and blossom in the Palm House.

 14 city hiking paths, well posted and accessible by public transport, invite you to discover a bit of the city on foot.
 Children also enjoy the forest playgrounds, nature trails and beautiful scenic overlooks and picnic grounds.
 Motivated parents with babies or small children can also undertake Vienna walks with strollers.

 Free use of public transport

 - Young passengers who are not yet of school age generally ride free of charge.
 Free travel additionally applies on Wiener Linien (subway, tram, bus) until the end of the school year in which the child turns six years of age.
 Children can travel free of charge with ÖBB (rapid transit railway) until their sixth birthday.